Last Updated on

 - WAEC and JAMB UTME Subjects Combination for Anatomy

-- WAEC and JAMB Subject Combinations for Pharmacy
+- WAEC and JAMB Subject Combination for Medical Rehabilitation

 - WAEC and JAMB Subject Combination for Physiotherapy